ManyXSPIDER/ShadowHosting/README.md

 Build your bot, upload your project, configure the required environment, and start it from the panel.

-Tip: Click on Startup Icon To Edit your app configure startup command & file name to start the app Run a Bot from github repo
+Tip: Click on Startup Icon To Edit your app configure startup command & file name to start the app & Run a Bot from github repo & more

+Open Source & Trust Website

 ---